SAMUEL GIBSON STAFFORD 1892–1941

 Married 1915 to Edith Peck-Daft, daughter Vera Edith born 1917, son John born 1922

-Family living on The Green with father William, a platelayer on railway, mother Sarah, sister Evelyn and brothers Sydney Charles and John Vellam.
-Samuel was described as a confectioner and his brother Sydney as a baker’s apprentice.
+Age eighteen, a confectioner, living on The Green with father William, a platelayer on railway, mother Sarah, sister Evelyn and brothers Sydney Charles, baker’s apprentice, and John Vellam (Jack).

 Service Number: 47172 (Yorks and Lancs) 312317 (Manchester)

 Military Unit: 1st/5th York and Lancaster Regiment, 148th Brigade, 49th (West Riding) Division, previously 4th Battalion, Manchester Regiment

 Home address: Royal Oak Yard, Radcliffe on Trent.
 Age: 23.
 Occupation: baker and confectioner.
 Height 5ft 1ins chest 34ins